 - Free meal and double hours for holiday Volunteers

 - Employee discount at the Tri-City Wellness Center

-A: Orientations for Senior Volunteers are held at the hospital on the second Wednesday of every month, from 9:00-11:00 am.
-Contact the Orientation Office in advance to reserve a space at the orientation.
-Orientations for Junior Volunteers are held periodically throughout the year.
-Contact the Junior Volunteer Program for more information.
+A: Orientations for Regular Volunteers (age 18 and above) are held at the hospital on the second Wednesday of every month, from 9:00 am – 11:30 am.
+Click here to reserve your spot at the next orientation.
+For information on orientations for High School Volunteers visit the High School Orientation page.

-A: Many volunteers work in more than one department or decide they would like to try a different assignment.
-New volunteers usually work in one department for six months.
+A: Many Volunteers work in more than one department or decide to try a different assignment.
+New Volunteers typically work in one department for 90 days.
 At that time, they may move to a different department or add a department to their schedule.
-This is done in discussion and co-operation with the chairmen of departments involved.

 A: Regular Volunteers (age 18 and over) are expected to commit to at least two shifts per month, about 100 hours per year.
-Some Regular Volunteers find it more convenient to work a 4-hour shift every week, for example “every Monday from 12pm-4 pm.”
+Some Regular Volunteers find it more convenient to work a four-hour shift every week.
 Days off can be arranged in advance by discussion with the Department Chair.
 High School Volunteers are asked to make a one-year commitment to volunteer six hours per month.

-A: Volunteer work is divided into Departments such as “Maternity” or “ER”.
-Each department is supervised by a Department Chairman, who is responsible for interviewing, training, and scheduling volunteers.
-Chairmen are volunteers who are very experienced in the department they supervise.
-They may be assisted by Co-Chairs or by department volunteers who act as trainers.
+A: Volunteer work is divided into Departments, such as “Maternity” or “Emergency Room.”
+Volunteers in each department are supervised by a Department Chair who is responsible for interviewing, training and scheduling Volunteers.
+Chairs are Regular Volunteers who are very experienced in the department they supervise.
+Departments may also have an Assistant Chair or Volunteers who act as a trainer.